 The ´Toboggan Ride´ is a traditional Madeiran way of going down the mountain or hill.
 It looks like a wicker basket on a wooden sled, and you simply slide down the street.
 This sledge comes from Madeiran history in the late 1800s when people used this to go down or bring products down, but nowadays it´s a tourist attraction.
 Book here on Get Your Guide (ad):

 Another idea: do one Madeira garden park per day in Funchal

-Last option: Botanical Gardens first & by cable car to Monte Palace Tropical Gardens (slide down by toboggan ride)
+Botanical Gardens first, by cable car to Monte Palace Tropical Gardens and slide by toboggan ride back to Funchal

 Tip for the bus stop at the cable car entrance at the Botanical Garden